Not sure how to pick the Google Ads bid strategy that’s right for you?

 The downside to automatic bidding, of course, is less control over your bid.

-If that’s an issue for you, good news: you can choose to control your bid strategy manually.
+If that’s an issue for you, good news: you can choose to control your best Google Ads bidding strategy manually.

 That means you set a maximum price on the cost of someone clicking your ads.
 So, you set your max cost-per-click (CPC), and that’s the highest you’ll pay for an ad click.